node

 Raises:

-Exception – if interface is not found
+ResourceNotFoundError – if the interface is not found and raising is enabled

 Returns:

-an interface on the node
+interfaces on the node

 Return type: